-The API is mostly stable, but this should not be relied on and is not guaranteed; install a specific version if you plan on deploying something using trimesh as a backend.
+The API is mostly stable, but this should not be relied on and is not guaranteed: install a specific version if you plan on deploying something using trimesh.

 Pull requests are appreciated and responded to promptly!
 If you’d like to contribute, here is an up to date list of potential enhancements although things not on that list are also welcome.
 Here are some tips for writing mesh code in Python.